milohansen/azure_storage_client/README.md

 ## Key Vault

-In advance, prease create an Azure AD application in the Azure portal so that it can access the kay vault
+In advance, please create an Azure AD application in the Azure portal so that it can access the kay vault

 ```ts